linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 ## Gloo

-This uses `emojivoto` as an example, take a look at [getting started](/2/getting-started/) for a refresher on how to install it.
+This uses `books` as an example, take a look at
+[Demo: Books](/2/tasks/books) for instructions on how to run it.

 If you installed Gloo using the Gateway method (`gloo install gateway`), then you'll need a VirtualService to be able to route traffic to your **Books** application.